Science

 Sleep quality

-- Insomnia with fMRI connectivity changes (2024) – Improved sleep and altered functional connectivity were observed under vibroacoustic stimulation.
+- Insomnia and fMRI connectivity changes (2024) – Vibroacoustic stimulation was associated with changes in sleep measures and altered functional connectivity patterns.

-- Mechanical bed for sleep-inducing vibration (2024) – Low-frequency vibrations reduced sleep latency and induced sleepiness.
+- Mechanical bed with sleep-inducing vibration – Low-frequency vibration was linked to reduced sleep latency and increased sleepiness in this experimental setup.

-- Vibration-based sleep system (2024) – This system explores beat frequency vibration as a non-pharmacological insomnia treatment.
+- Vibration-based sleep system – This exploratory work examined beat-frequency vibration as a potential non-pharmacological approach to supporting sleep in insomnia populations.

 Dr. peduto